ningzesun1993/ASHRAE_Energy_Predictor/README.md

 2. reduce the memory by change int to int16 and float to float 16

-3. final predictor 'meter_reading' has a right-tailed distribution, therefore use log and power_transform to normalize.
+3. final predictor 'meter_reading' has a right-tailed distribution, therefore use log to normalize.

 4. merged the csv by building_id, site_id and timestamp

-5. only import important csv files: 'train.csv', 'building_metadata.csv', 'weather_test.csv', 'weather_train.csv', 'train_merge.csv'

-## information print

-All the information are saved in Output/txt file

-1. get the columns names and shapes of each csv files

-2. get the head, describe information and get the missing values for each columns

 ## visualize the important information